kaiwenx99/LinuxAssign1/README.md

 The output will be:
 ![install packages](assets/5_install_packages.png)

-Then we are going to install an AUR helper like `yay` using git clone:
+AUR contains many packages that are not in official repositories, therefore we need an AUR helper to manage these packages conveniently.
+Here, we'll use one of the most popular AUR helpers, `yay` via git clone:

 ```
 git clone https://aur.archlinux.org/yay.git